docker run

 command.
 Then look for the containers with Exited

-container, you may execute the following command:container ls
+container, you may execute the following command:

 command.
 The container start